 school-based technology specialist (SBTS)

-Use an em dash (—) without spaces on either side to add emphasis or to replace other punctuation such as commas or parentheses.
+Use an em dash (—) with spaces on either side to add emphasis or to replace other punctuation such as commas or parentheses.

 When a parenthetical statement falls at the end of a sentence, placement of the closing punctuation depends on whether there is a complete sentence inside the parentheses.